-After 1900 the area’s gold production declined, and by the early 1940’s gold production was down to less than one percent of what it once was.
-By 1990 the town was almost dead with about 600 residents, but in 1991 with legalized gambling, the town once again came alive.
+After 1900, the area’s gold production declined, and by the early 1940’s gold production was down to less than one percent of what it once was.
+By 1990, the town was almost dead with only 600 residents, but in 1991 with legalized gambling, the town was revived.
 Many of the old town’s historic buildings were refurbished as casinos.

 In 1995, an open-pit mining operation was established at what was the site of the former Cresson Mine.
 Today, that mine annually produces over 250,000 ounces of gold and is the largest mining operation in the continental United States.

 The Cripple Creek Historic District is designated as a National Historic Landmark by the National Park Service.
 Today, visitors to the area can experience the rich Cripple Creek, history through its shops, attractions and museums.